jssalter/jssalter.github.io/README.md

 2024-10-22 <br>
 For some reason my site here went down and I still can't seem to get my certificates for it working again.<br>
 Got certificates working at home for all my services, so at least that's cool.
 Certbot doesn't seem to always want to renew when it should.
 Something for another day.<br>
 Ah well.
-Hopefully fixing this site won't take very long.
+Hopefully fixing this site won't take very long - it took ten minutes after this post

 ------------------------------